 What if you do decide to date your boss?

-Personally, I’d take it very slow, at least to begin with.
-And definitely do not flaunt your close relationship with your boss to coworkers.
+Personally, if you’re wondering should I go out with my boss, I’d take it very slow — at least to begin with.
+And definitely do not flaunt a close relationship with your boss to coworkers.

 - See if there is something there apart from any physical chemistry.